 1995 vs. 1994: The primary contributors to CooperVision's growth in 1995 were increased sales of the Preference(R) spherical product line and the Hydrasoft(R) toric and Preference Toric(TM) product lines (the latter of which was launched in the fourth quarter of fiscal 1994).
 Sales of CooperVision's toric lenses in the United States grew by approximately 50% in 1995.
-Toric and other specialty lenses accounted for approximately two-thirds of CooperVision's total sales in 1995.
 The 1995 increases were partially offset by anticipated decreases in sales of more mature product lines.
 CooperVision's sales mix shifted toward daily wear, planned replacement and other specialty products and away from extended wear products.